 These heavy burger patties may be filling, but you’ll enjoy every bite!
 The chana masala spices and chickpea texture make them different and exciting, and they’re substantial enough not to fall apart on the grill!

 Mushrooms are similar in taste and texture to meat, so these burgers are great for serving up to your meat-eater friends.
 It’s a simple recipe that can be made vegan, vegetarian and/or gluten-free.

 Grillable or perfect for making a couple of days in advance, these mushroom and rice-based burgers have an amazing smoky flavour from the seasonings and spices.

-Believe us when we say this is one of the most delicious vegan burgers you will ever try!
+Believe us when we say this is one of the most delicious vegan burger recipes you will ever try!
 Instead of a plant-based patty, BOSH! have sandwiched a crispy onion bhaji burger topped with mango chutney into a fluffy white roll.
 YUM!

 For a great, last-minute dinner, try these seitan and black-eyed pea burgers.
 If you have any leftover curry sauce sitting in the fridge, pop it in to intensify the flavour.